Batemans Bay and Clyde River Estuary

 The Batemans Bay and Clyde River Estuary Management Plan was prepared to meet the requirements of the NSW Estuary Management Policy (1992) and NSW Coastal Policy (1997).

-Both policies have been replaced by the NSW Coastal Management Act 2016 and the Coastal Management State Environmental Planning Policy 2018.
+Both policies have been replaced by the NSW Coastal Management Act 2016 and the State Environmental Planning Policy (Resilience and Hazards) 2021 (previously known as Coastal Management State Environmental Planning Policy 2018).
 Council has until 2021 to update and integrate the existing Batemans Bay and Clyde River Estuary Management Plan into the new coastal management framework.

 Council is currently preparing a Coastal Management Program (CMP) that will integrate all estuaries in Eurobodalla into a single program.
 In addition to the work currently being undertaken by Council, the NSW Government is preparing a range of studies associated with the construction of the Batemans Bay bridge that will contribute to moving estuary management forward.